Tebunator/sql-data-warehouse-project/README.md

 ## ⭐ About Me

 Hi there!
 I'm **Eric T Mphalela**.
-I'm an IT professional and passionate about Data Engineering.
+I'm an IT professional and aspiring Data Engineering.